AliShadman95/Startup-Without-Borders-Plugin/README.md

 This is a plugin for wordpress that has two main roles :

-- Frontend Section : Includes a shortcode [wp-reactivate] and a widget that is ready to be implemented in a Theme.
+- Frontend Section : Includes a shortcode [wp-reactivate] and a widget that are ready to be implemented in a Theme.
 - Backend Section : Includes a Admin page that use Custom Post Types to create various contents.

 More specificaly..